 Chicken Breast: Boneless, skinless breast fillets or chicken thighs can be used.

-All-Purpose Flour: Flour helps create that gorgeous brown crust on the chicken.
+All-Purpose Flour: Creates a gorgeous brown crust on the chicken.

-Butter: The butter flavors the chicken and gives it a perfect brown crust.
+Butter: Flavors the chicken and gives it a perfect brown crust.

-Chicken Broth: Chicken broth deglazes the pan and releases the browned bits from the bottom of the pot.
+Chicken Broth: Deglazes the pan and releases the browned bits.

-Sour Cream: Sour cream is optional, but it balances out the mild spicy flavor of the chilis.
+Sour Cream (optional): Balances out the mild spicy flavor of the chilis.

 How to Make Salsa Verde

-Although it looks like green tomatoes, Salsa Verde is actually made from tomatillos, which are related to the tomatoes we all know and love.
+Although it looks like green tomatoes, Salsa Verde is made from tomatillos, which are related to the tomatoes we all know and like.

-Tomatillos have a tart flavor, and they look like a green tomato that’s wrapped with a husk.
+Tomatillos taste tart and look like green tomatoes wrapped with a husk.
 Even though tomatoes and tomatillos belong to the nightshade family, they are not the same genus.